monsoonmaelstrom/book2/book2.md

 He nods and goes off into the brush.

 “What are you teaching my brother?”
-Gavin asks curiously.
+Gavin wants to know.

 “How to stay alive.
 Hopefully,” I mutter as I slump back onto my pack and stare up at the sky.
 Everyday we’re not in Branton feels like a missed opportunity, an advantage that we’re giving away.